angular-cron-jobs/angular-cron-jobs/lib/angular-cron-jobs/README.md

 Setting allowMultiple to either true or false will toggle the ability.

+By default, the cron expression generated is Unix Cron compatible.
+Incase you use the [Quartz Scheduler](https://github.com/quartz-scheduler/quartz), you would want to enable the `quartz` mode in the options.
+You can do so by passing that flag as `true` in the config object.

+    $scope.myConfig = {
+        quartz: true
+    }

+In case you are using a custom template, please be sure to pass an extra argument `cronStyle` to the `cronDayName` filter.
+So your code should look something like this:

+    value as (value | cronDayName: cronStyle) for value in dayValues

 A complete config object may look like the following:

     $scope.myConfig = {